thecoderush/Coinview/README.txt

 and we're going to gradually hook that up, um i'm not quite ready to do that, i don't really feel like doing that yet so, i'm going to comment this back out, and i'm not as much in the ui mode at the moment so i just want to get this started so that we can move on to the python portion

-okay next let's put in some placeholders on the ui to accept some user input, let's say the user wants to configure some indicators they're interested in uh on their custom, on this uh custom trading platform, right
+okay next let's put in some placeholders on the ui to accept some user input, let's say the user wants to configure some indicators they're interested in on their custom, on this custom trading platform, right

 and so under the trades div let's do an id for 'settings' and this will be a place to store all of our settings right, and so i'll do an h3, and just say 'settings' right and then here let's just put some options the user can configure, and let's say this thing it's going to hold some indicators that the user is interested in

-so i'm going to say input type equals text and let's say label and let's say you know we have a simple RSI indicator right, so that's RSI um and we can let's just add another div there just to give it a little bit of room right, so we have an rsi setting right, and so let's see what the settings look like in trading view for instance and we can just uh make this kind of work similarly, so i'm going to go to markets on trading view, i'm going to go to bitcoin, and then let's click this guy and then let's look at the full featured chart
+so i'm going to say input type equals text and let's say label and let's say you know we have a simple RSI indicator right, so that's RSI um and we can let's just add another div there just to give it a little bit of room right, so we have an rsi setting right, and so let's see what the settings look like in trading view for instance and we can just make this kind of work similarly, so i'm going to go to markets on trading view, i'm going to go to bitcoin, and then let's click this guy and then let's look at the full featured chart

 so you see, i have this RSI indicator already up so i'm going to close it real quick, and then i'm going to add it back so i'm going to click f of x here or this, yeah indicators and strategies button, and then if i do relative strength index right